StructifyAI/structify-python/docs/source/python_client/datasets.rst

                 ]
             ),
             Table(
-                name="education",
+                name="university",
-                description="the educational history of an employee",
+                description="an educational institution",
                 properties=[
-                    Property(name="school_name", description="The name of the school"),
+                    Property(name="name", description="The name of the school"),
-                    Property(name="school_gradyear", description="The year the employee graduated")
+                    Property(name="location", description="The location of the school")
                 ]
             ),
             Table(
                 name="employee",
                 description="details about employees at a certain company.", properties=[
-                    Property(name="name", description="the full name of the employee") ]
+                    Property(name="name", description="the full name of the employee"), Property(name="current_title", description="the current title of the employee") ]
             )
         ]